-- American Dental Hygienists Association: Marilee Bush marileejbush@abtech.edu The objectives of this organization are to cultivate, promote and sustain the art and science of dental hygiene.
-The club represents and safeguards the common interest of the members of the dental hygiene profession. - Associate Degree Nursing: Deanna Littrell deannawlittrell@abtech.edu The Associate Degree Nursing Club is a club for ADN students.
+- Associate Degree Nursing: Deanna Littrell deannawlittrell@abtech.edu The Associate Degree Nursing Club is a club for ADN students.
 The purpose of this club is to assume responsibility for contributing to nursing education and influence the educational process.
 The club provides programs that are representative of fundamental and current professional interests and concerns.
-This club aids in the development of the whole person, his or her professional role, and his or her responsibility for the health care of people of all walks of life. - Queer the Way: Porscha Orndorf porscharorndorf@abtech.edu Bridging the Gap was formed to develop community among A-B Tech students to provide a positive atmosphere and influence for GLBTQ students and their allies.
-The club encourages networking, education and awareness to promote healthy relationships and general wellbeing.

-- Dental Assisting Club: Tisha Anderson tanderson@abtech.edu The Dental Assisting Club cultivates, promotes and sustains the art and science of the dental assisting field.
-Open to current, full-time Dental Assisting students, the club represents and safeguards the common interest of its members and contributes to the improvement of public health. - Green Power: Heath Moody brantonhmoody@abtech.edu The purpose of Green Power is to educate students, staff, and faculty on the importance of sustainability, and to be the voice to implement sustainable programs and technologies on our campus. - Hospitality Club: Walter Rapetski walterarapetski@abtech.edu The objective of the Hospitality Club is to stimulate a greater interest and development in the hospitality industry within the members of the organization and students in the Hotel Restaurant Management curriculum. - Medical Assisting Club: Candace Crump candacescrump@abtech.edu The Medical Assisting Student Association (MASA) promotes the exchange of ideas, experience and fellowship among Medical Assisting students and educators at A-B Tech.
+This club aids in the development of the whole person, his or her professional role, and his or her responsibility for the health care of people of all walks of life. - Queer the Way: Porscha Orndorf porscharorndorf@abtech.edu Queer the Way was formed to develop community among A-B Tech students to provide a positive atmosphere and influence for LGBTQ students and their allies.
+The club encourages networking, education and awareness to promote healthy relationships and general wellbeing. - Dental Assisting Club: Tisha Anderson tanderson@abtech.edu The Dental Assisting Club cultivates, promotes and sustains the art and science of the dental assisting field.
+Open to current, full-time Dental Assisting students, the club represents and safeguards the common interest of its members and contributes to the improvement of public health. - Hospitality Club: Walter Rapetski walterarapetski@abtech.edu The objective of the Hospitality Club is to stimulate a greater interest and development in the hospitality industry within the members of the organization and students in the Hotel Restaurant Management curriculum. - Medical Assisting Club: Candace Crump candacescrump@abtech.edu The Medical Assisting Student Association (MASA) promotes the exchange of ideas, experience and fellowship among Medical Assisting students and educators at A-B Tech.
 Members are encouraged in scholarship, leadership, and service.
-Through club membership, students are provided the opportunity to join the American Association of Medical Assistants. - Minority Student Leadership Academy: SGA sga@abtech.edu The Minority Student Leadership Academy supports the educational and professional aspirations of minority students and their allies enrolled at A-B Tech.
-The goals of the program are to achieve higher graduation and/or transfer rates through academic assistance, mentoring, and personal and professional development opportunities. - National Society of Leadership and Success: vacant nsls@abtech.edu This leadership development program is open to curriculum students who have completed at least 12 credit hours in good standing with a 3.0 GPA.
+Through club membership, students are provided the opportunity to join the American Association of Medical Assistants.

+- Multicultural Student Leadership Association: Marshay Proctor-Bates marshayaproctorbates@abtech.edu The Multicultural Student Leadership Association supports the educational and professional aspirations of minority students and their allies enrolled at A-B Tech.
+The goals of the program are to achieve higher graduation and/or transfer rates through academic assistance, mentoring, and personal and professional development opportunities. - National Society of Leadership and Success: Patricia Hughes patriciaahughes@ abtech.edu

+This leadership development program is open to curriculum students who have completed at least 12 credit hours in good standing with a 3.0 GPA.
 The National Society of Leadership and Success Sigma Alpha Pi chapter is a leadership program that has hundreds of branches throughout the nation at community colleges and universities.
-Membership invitations are issued twice a year. - Phi Beta Lambda: Marlene Frisbee dorismfrisbee@abtech.edu The purpose of this chapter shall be to further the goals of Phi Beta Lambda within the state of North Carolina.
-This chapter shall provide opportunities for college students to develop competencies for business and the educational world.
-Phi Beta Lambda is an integral part of the instructional program and in addition promotes a sense of civic and personal responsibility. - Philosopher's Society: Joan Heller joanhheller@abtech.edu The Philosopher's Society provides a positive outlet for thinking.
-We hold an open door for anyone who wishes to broaden their perspective, to exercise respect for others, or to enjoy a fun and enlightening environment. - Radiology Club: Angie Goodwin angeladgoodwin@abtech.edu The purpose of this club is to provide incoming radiography program students with a base to develop a wider understanding of diagnostics radiography and coordinating modalities.
-This club encourages the discussion of thoughts, experiences and ideas for a radiography student in clinic and academic curriculum. - Spanish Society: Kristen Schlaefer kristenkschlaefer@abtech.edu The purpose of the Spanish Society is to collaborate with other students to effectively learn the language and culture of Spanish-speaking countries.
-Discussions in Spanish will take place around the culture and possibly the making of Spanish foods.
+Membership invitations are issued twice a year.